MV Fingal

-The MV Fingal is a former Northern Lighthouse Board ship converted into a boutique hotel.
-The Fingal is permanently berthed near to the former Royal Yacht Britannia as part of a major tourist attraction in Edinburgh, Scotland.
+MV Fingal is a former Northern Lighthouse Board ship converted into a boutique hotel.
+Fingal is permanently berthed relatively near the former Royal Yacht Britannia as part of a major tourist attraction in Edinburgh, Scotland.

 History

-The MV Fingal was built by the Blythswood Shipbuilding Company in Glasgow, Scotland for the Northern Lighthouse Board.
+Fingal was built by the Blythswood Shipbuilding Company in Glasgow, Scotland for the Northern Lighthouse Board.
 Launched in 1963, she was stationed for thirty years in Oban and then for six years in Stromness as a maintenance and supply vessel for lighthouses and buoys.
 The Fingal was retired from Northern Lighthouse Board service in the year 2000.

-Following her retirement from the Northern Lighthouse Board, the Fingal was sold to Hong Kong based Tamahine Investments, who renamed her Windsor Castle.
+Following her retirement from the Northern Lighthouse Board, Fingal was sold to Hong Kong based Tamahine Investments, who renamed her Windsor Castle.
 The ship was maintained in working order for the next 14 years while moored on the River Fal in Cornwall.

-In 2014, the Windsor Castle was acquired by the Royal Yacht Britannia Trust who restored her original name.
+In 2014, Windsor Castle was acquired by the Royal Yacht Britannia Trust who restored her original name.